-Can performance be improved by using a mixture of large buckets and large symbols?
-Not really.
-Figures 2(b) and 2(c) plot several other permutations of $\mathcal{D}(b, r, k)$ .
-Figure 2(b) holds k constant and varies k, while Figure 2(c) holds k constant and varies k.
-For small values of k (e.g., 2) with varying k, both Discrete Symbols and Split Symbols have performance in between their regular performance and $\mathcal{D}(1,1,k)$ .
-For moderate values (e.g., 20) of k, the performance of Split Symbols is virtually identical to $\mathcal{D}(1,1,k)$ , while the performance of Discrete Symbols plummets (as seen in Figure 2(b)).
-Because Discrete Symbols can't make good use of randomness, the k-redundancy imposes a cost with little benefit on lookup performance.
+by using a mixture of large buckets and large symbols?
+The short answer is "No".
+Figures 2(b) and 2(c) plot several other permutations of $\mathcal{D}(b, r, k)$.
+Figure 2(b) holds k constant and varies b, while Figure 2(c) holds b constant and varies k.
+For small values of k (e.g., 2) with varying b, both Discrete Symbols and Split Symbols have performance in between their regular performance and $\mathcal{D}(1, 1, k)$.
+For moderate values (e.g., 20) of k, the performance of Split Symbols is virtually identical to $\mathcal{D}(1, 1, k)$, while the performance of Discrete Symbols plummets (as seen in Figure 2(b)).
+Because Discrete Symbols cannot make good use of randomness, the k-redundancy imposes a cost with little benefit on lookup performance.

-In summary, increasing the symbol size offers a constantfactor improvement to worst-case performance, while using k-buckets unexpectedly offers comparable average-case improvement.
-Moreover, k-buckets offer other advantages:
+In summary, increasing the symbol size offers a constantfactor improvement to worst-case performance, while using kbuckets offers comparable average-case improvement.
+Moreover, k-buckets offer other advantages as follows: